Descendants (franchise): Descendants: School of Secrets (2015)

 Before Descendants premiere air date, Disney Channel announced a live action mini series leading up to the event.
 It serves as a prequel story for the first Descendants movie.
 Every day leading up to the release of the film, a new episode of Descendants: School of Secrets would be released revealing more secrets about the students at Auradon Prep.
 Each episode of the series is under 5 minutes long, with 23 episodes in total.

 Descendants: Wicked World (2015–2017)

 Right after the film finished airing on Disney Channel, it was announced that an animated short spinoff entitled Descendants: Wicked World would be released on September 18, 2015.
-Furthermore, former Phineas and Ferb storyboard artist Aliki Theofilopoulos Grafft announced on Twitter that she was directing the series, with Jenni Cook as producer, and that the original cast would be reprising their roles.
+Furthermore, former Liv and Maddie storyboard artist Aliki Theofilopoulos Grafft announced on Twitter that she was directing the series, with Jenni Cook as producer, and that the original cast would be reprising their roles.
 The animated short-form series has reached over 30 million viewers in the U.S. and generated over 100 million consumer engagements across the Disney Channel app, VOD, and YouTube.